A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals

 \section{Relation between the reduction number and the postulation number of an $\mathfrak m$-primary ideal}

-Marley in \cite{tjm} has proved that if $(R,\mathfrak m)$ is a Cohen-Macaulay local ring of dimension $d$ with an infinite residue field and $I$ an $\mathfrak m$-primary ideal of $R$ such that $\depth \gr(I) \geq d-1$ then $\n(I)+1=\n(I'),$ where $I'=I/(x),$ and $x \in I$ is a superficial element for $I$.
-He has also proved with the above hypothesis that $\rd(I)=\n(I)+d.$ Inspired by Marley's work, one can ask whether these results can be extended without any condition on depth on the associated graded ring.
+Marley \cite[Lemma 2.8]{tjm} proved that if $(R,\mathfrak m)$ is a Cohen-Macaulay local ring of dimension $d$ with an infinite residue field, and $I$ an $\mathfrak m$-primary ideal of $R$ such that $x$ is a superficial element for $I$ and a $ \gr(I)$-regular element, then $\n(I)+1=\n(I'),$ where $I'=I/(x)$.
+Further, in \cite[Theorem 2.15]{tjm}, he proved that if $\depth \gr(I) \geq d-1,$ then $r(I)=\n(I)+d$.
+Inspired by Marley's work, one can ask whether these results can be extended without any assumption on the depth of the associated graded ring.
 In this section, we attempt to extend Marley's results.

-In the next proposition, we observe that the stability index $\rho(I)$ of the Ratliff-Rush filtration with respect to $I$ plays an important role to describe the behaviour of the postulation number of $I$ and the postulation number of $I$ going mod a superficial element.
+In the next proposition, we observe that $\rho(I)$ plays an important role in describing the behaviour of the postulation number of $I$ and the postulation number of $I$ going mod a superficial element.